Skip To Navigation Skip To Content Skip To Footer

 Defining Disruption

-Just like any other workplace, there’s a wide range of behavior that occurs that might be qualified as disruptive and actionable.
-However with physicians, the stakes tend to be higher when those problems can quickly move into areas of patient safety.
+Like any workplace, a medical practice sees a range of behaviors that may be classified as disruptive or actionable.
+But with physicians, the stakes are higher: problems can quickly move into areas of patient safety.

-Disruptions, Dr. Kodoma explains, can run the gamut from verbal abuse and demeaning language to physical confrontations or even frustrated physicians throwing things in the OR.
-There’s also more passive-aggressive forms of disruption such as excluding staff who’ve spoken up about such behavior.
+Disruptions, Dr. Kodama explains, runs the gamut — from verbal abuse and demeaning language to physical confrontations and frustrated physicians throwing things in the OR.
+It also takes more passive-aggressive forms, such as excluding staff who’ve spoken up about such behavior.

 “As the AMA has described, disruptive behavior is any conduct in the workplace that distracts others to the extent that it interferes with their ability to do their job optimally,” he says.

-Breakdowns in practice quality, Dr. Kodoma explains, are the primary reason disruptions need to be dealt with directly with grace, fairness and respect, rather than turning a blind eye to bad behavior.
+Breakdowns in practice quality, he explains, are the primary reason disruption has to be addressed directly — with grace, fairness and respect — rather than ignored.

-Dr. Kodama says the first signs of issues with disruptive providers often manifest in what he describes as a “dark aura” hovering over the practice environment, not unlike a family home where abuse may be taking place.
-Staff may become cynical, burnt out, disengaged or even resentful about doing their job, but still manage to do the work.
+The first signs of trouble, Dr. Kodama says, often show up as what he calls a “dark aura” hanging over the practice environment, not unlike a family home where abuse is taking place.
+Staff may become cynical, burnt out, disengaged, or even resentful about doing their job, yet still manage to do the work.

 “Conversely, what you’ll find is a very polished exterior with a lot of chaos underneath,” he says.
 “People are putting on a brave face because they believe that’s what they need to do for the benefit of their colleagues and their patients.
 If disruptive behavior is chronic and indolent, it’s as if these people have figured out ways to cope and rationalize in an abusive situation.”

-Dr. Kodoma highlights how those staff are less likely to come forward with their concerns, so it takes time to understand the culture of what’s acceptable and what isn’t necessarily a problem.
-Watching how staff interact with each other or treat patients can offer more tangible, subtle clues of what’s really happening.
+Because affected staff are less likely to come forward, Dr. Kodama notes, it takes time to read the culture and distinguish what is acceptable from what is genuinely a problem.
+Watching how staff interact with each other and with patients can offer more tangible, subtle clues of what’s really happening.

 Do Some Research Before “Having the Talk”